 Notes on the Geography of The Philippines: Manila: Makati, Ortigas, Global City

-Is there nothing in Manila that's comparable to its thriving rivals?
+Is there nothing in Manila that's the equal of its thriving rivals?
 The short answer is no: if Asia's capitals are ranged from Rangoon to Singapore, Manila is near the Rangoon end.
-Still, Manila's not as far gone as Rangoon, and the east side of the city has some investment-grade residential and shopping neighborhoods.
+Still, Manila's not nearly as far gone as Rangoon, and the east side of the city has some investment-grade residential and shopping neighborhoods.

 There's no better place to begin than Makati Avenue, which is the main street of Makati, a city in its own right.
-When businessmen come to Manila, they're actually likely to stay here, not Manila proper.
+When businessmen come to Manila, they're more likely to stay here than in Manila proper.

 They'll check into the Intercon or the Shangri-La or--shown here--the Peninsula Manila and Mandarin Oriental.